RouninMedia/xHAN/README.md

     myattribute=[[my="sophisticated", data=[structure, is, contained]], [within, this], xHAN]

 A cursory glance reveals that **xHAN** notation is not radically different from **JSON** notation.

-But it *is*, quite intentionally, a little shorter and simpler, not least because it is derived from HTML, rather than JavaScript.
+But it *is*, quite intentionally, a little shorter and simpler to write, not least because it is derived from HTML, rather than JavaScript.

 ## Differences between xHAN and JSON